 When it was first announced that the mind behind the original God of War, David Jaffe, would be working on an online multiplayer brawler, many fans were left equally intrigued and confused.

-This, along with the fact that you could finish the game in under 5 hours, made the game more of a “wait for a discount” than a “buy on launch day” title.
+This, along with the fact that you could finish The Order: 1886 in under 5 hours, made the game more of a “wait for a discount” than a “buy on launch day” title.

 The fact that the game suffered from repetitive mission structures didn’t help either and, in the end, not even the King of Monsters could save the game from being one of the worst PlayStation 4 games.